Connecticut: Economy

 A welcome sign on I-91 in Enfield.

-The total 2024 gross state product for Connecticut was $365.7 billion, up from $345.9 billion in 2023.
+In 2025, the gross state product for Connecticut was $376.4 billion.

-Connecticut's adjusted per capita personal income in 2022 was estimated at $77,940, third-highest among states.
+Connecticut's per capita personal income in 2025 was $98,879.
 There is a large disparity in incomes throughout the state; Connecticut was tied with California and Massachusetts for the second highest (after New York's 0.52) Gini coefficient, at 0.50, as of 2020.
 As of 2025, it remained tied for second with Louisiana, with only New York having higher levels of inequality.
 Despite its overall inequality, Connecticut has a relatively low poverty rate.
 According to a 2018 study by Phoenix Marketing International, Connecticut had the third-largest number of millionaires per capita in the United States, with a ratio of 7.75%.
 New Canaan is the wealthiest town in Connecticut, with a per capita income of $105,846.
 Hartford is the poorest municipality in Connecticut, with a per capita income of $16,798 in 2020.
 At the county level, per capita income ranged from $48,295 in Fairfield County to $26,585 in Windham County, which is close to the United States average.

-As of December 2019, Connecticut's seasonally adjusted unemployment rate was 3.8%, with U.S. unemployment at 3.5% that month.
+As of May 2025, Connecticut's unemployment rate was 3.8%, with U.S. unemployment at 4.2% that month.
 Dating back to 1982, Connecticut recorded its lowest unemployment in 2000 between August and October, at 2.2%.
 The highest unemployment rate during that period occurred in November and December 2010 at 9.3%, but economists expected record new levels of layoffs as a result of business closures in the spring of 2020 due to the coronavirus pandemic.